Adult acne flare-ups annoy a big percentage of women in their 20s and 30s. Would you like to control your adult acne?

 Do you have deep (And sometimes painful) acne cysts under your chin and jawline?
 A fluctuation in hormones, like the change in hormones before a menstrual cycle, may be the cause.

-Oral medications like corticosteroids, lithium and Vitamin B12 can cause your skin to break out.
-Drugs used in the treatment of epilepsy and drugs containing iodine can cause an acne flare-up, too (learn more about B12 and acne here).
+Oral medications can cause your skin to break out.
+Drugs used in the treatment of epilepsy and drugs containing iodine can cause an acne flare-up, too.

 Take whey protein?
 It’s is proven to cause acne.
 If you need these protein supplements, use plant based (And whey free) products.